Jstith/POD-Website/readme.md

 ## Is uptime an issue?

-The linux server is hosted on `linode`, a top rated hosting platform.
-As such, the website's uptime should be almost constant, and interruptions to the .edu network will not comprimise the website itself, although the removal of access points to the whitelisted ips would restrict access.
-This is a necessary tradeoff to protect the PII on the website.
+The linux server is hosted on `DigitalOcean`, a top rated hosting platform.
+As such, the website's uptime should be almost constant, and interruptions to the .edu network will not compromise the website itself, although the removal of access points to the whitelisted ips would restrict access.
+This is a necessary tradeoff to protect the PII on the website, but this can change pending the digital collaboration security memo that's currently in routing.

 # Development Stuff